ministryofjustice/security-guidance/docs/email-authentication-guide.md

 The MoJ **SHALL** implement and use MTA-STS for MoJ email systems.

 To 'enable' MTA-STS, publish a text file containing the MoJ MTA-STS policy.
 Before sending an email to the MoJ, the sending email service checks the Domain Name System \(DNS\) record of the MoJ email service for an MTA-STS policy.

+It is MoJ policy to follow HMG Email Security policy for MTA-STS.
+The MoJ **SHALL** deploy an MTA-STS policy with `enforce` mode specified.

 For more information on UK Government configuration and use of MTA-STS, refer to the [published guidance](https://www.gov.uk/government/publications/email-security-standards/using-the-mail-transfer-agent-strict-transport-security-mta-sts-protocol-in-your-organisation).